unfoldedRoses/Indian-Agriculture-Project/README.md

 # Indian-Agriculture-Project
-This is A Indian Agritural Project Where You Find Automatic Fertilizers with respect to corps , all state wise corps are listed, A shopping Cart and Tons Of Features
+This is A Indian Agritural Project Where You Find Automated Fertilizers with respect to corps , all state wise corps are listed, A shopping Cart and Tons Of Features